immersive-web/webxr-gamepads-module/README.md

 4. You can also join the working group to participate in these discussions.

 ## Specifications
-This repo is for the design of the [WebXR Gamepads Module - Level 1][21] specification which adds support to the WebXR Device API for querying button, trigger, thumbstick, and touchpad state.
+This repo is for the design of the [WebXR Gamepads Module - Level 1][21] which adds extends the WebXR Device API to allow developers to query button, trigger, thumbstick, and touchpad state.

 ### Related specifications
 * [WebXR Device API - Level 1][1]: Main specification for JavaScript API for accessing VR and AR devices, including sensors and head-mounted displays.